No Metallicity Preference in Fast Radio Burst Host Galaxies: FRB Host Galaxy Sample

 We do not distinguish between repeaters and non-repeaters in this work, as our parent sample is dominated by apparent non-repeaters (41 out of 45), making statistical comparisons challenging.
-Moreover, recent studies suggest that most apparent non-repeaters may actually be repeaters \citep[e.g.,][]{james23,yamasaki24}, and find no significant differences in host properties between the two populations \citep{gordon23,sharma24}.
+Observationally, repeater and non-repeater signals show distinct differences in pulse width and bandwidth \citep{pleunis21}.
+Nevertheless, recent studies suggest that most apparent non-repeaters may actually be repeaters \citep[e.g.,][]{james23,yamasaki24,sun25}, and find no significant differences in host properties between the two populations \citep{gordon23,sharma24}